simplenetes-io/simplenetes_io/docs/COMPONENTS.md

 A Host runs Pods.

 Hosts are in our terminology divided into _load balancers_ and _workers_.
 Load balancers are exposed to the public internet, while workers are not.
-Workers receive traffic from the loadbalancers via the internal proxy.
+Workers receive traffic from the load balancers via the internal proxy.

 A Host is expected to be configured with `podman` if it is to run container pods (`sns` will set this up for you).

 If a Host is meant to directly receive public internet traffic it would likely be running an Ingress pod.

-Any pod could bind to the host network or map ports to the host interface to be publically exposed, as long as the firewall rules allow the specified traffic.
+Any pod could bind to the host network or map ports to the host interface to be publicly exposed, as long as the firewall rules allow the specified traffic.

 Hosts which are workers usually are not exposed directly to the internet, but receive traffic from the internal proxy which is then proxied to pods running on the host according to the pod ingress rules.